ZELP (Zero Emissions Livestock Project)

 A methane-reduction device for the livestock industry

 ZELP is a methane-reduction device and certification system that aims to reduce the environmental impact of methane emissions caused by the livestock industry.
 Methane from cows contributes for 44% of the total livestock industry emissions, and is one of the main drivers of global warming.
-ZELP wants to combat this in two ways.
+ZELP wants to combat this in three ways.

 ZELP Founder Francisco Norris began working on the project whilst studying for his Masters in Information Experience Design at the Royal College of Art.